Crypto-TII/fhegen/README.md

 ## Output
 ```
 Generated your BGV configuration!
+model: Base
-sec:   147.55
+sec:   137
-d:     16384
+d:     4096
 t:     65537
-logq:  405 (32, 33, 4)
-logP:  11
-slots: 16384
-Generating Makefile, main.cpp and bench.cpp for PALISADE.
+qbits: 65 (31, 30, 4)
+Pbits: 36
 ```

-The output provides multiple values: the estimated security `sec`, the polynomial degree `d`, the plaintext modulus `t` and the size of the ciphertext modulus `logq` including the sizes for the top and bottom modulus as well as the middle moduli (see below).
-In addition, we output the size of the key switching modulus `logP` and the amount of plaintext slots available.
+The output provides multiple values: the chosen model 'model', the estimated security `sec`, the polynomial degree `d`, the plaintext modulus `t` and the size of the ciphertext modulus `qbits` including the sizes for the top and bottom modulus as well as the middle moduli (see below).
+In addition, we output the size of the key switching modulus `Pbits`.

 The top modulus is the first modulus in the prime chain, that is the modulus to be switched down from directly after encryption, and the bottom modulus is